RDearnaley/agentplatform/README.md

    1. Find information on the web: require  websearch, e.g. in LangChain TavilySearchResults (I'll need a free API key)
    2. Download a wallet tool, likely a CLI one, and run it: requires CLI access, e.g. in LangChain ShellTool

-2. Solve a UNIX crackmes
+2. Solve a UNIX crackme
    Requirements:
    0. agent memory
    1. Find information on the web: require  websearch, e.g. in LangChain TavilySearchResults
    2. CLI reverse engineering tools.
 Best candidate seems to be radare2, though it's not just a CLI but has a text-based GUI that might be hard for an agent to interface to.
-   3. The crackmes to be solved, including its location and how to run it.
+   3. The crackme to be solved, including its location and how to run it.
    4. CLI access, e.g. in LangChain ShellTool

 #### Implementation:
 Initially, Docker images.
-This should almost certainly be upgraded to K8s, I may leave doing this as a TBD.
-We need an agent.
+TODO This should almost certainly be upgraded to Kubernetes We need an agent.
 Langchain appears to support a number, including OpenAI tools agent and a now-deprecated OpenAI function agent both based on OpenAI, and XML Agent based on Claude.
 Since I have an OpenAI account, I am going with OpenAI tools agent.
-This will require agent memory, the default is (TBD).
+TODO This will require agent memory, probably a combination aof several techniques (sliding context window, keep instructions in context, summarize elided context, provide dearch over elifded details). langchain provides much of this, pieces would need to be combined.
+Instructions said not to work on the agent much, so skipping.

 ### The Framework